Jeffro80/Student_Database_Preparer/README.md

 - Add progress status to processes that take a while to run
 - Graduates certificate - strip and remove any spaces
 - Add check that Expired students have an expiry date before today's date
-- Load headings file for course rather than hard coding in get_headings(code)
 - Refactor to handle CPDs - add base code selection to dictate functions called